yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - Accelerates data preparation processes, ensures data quality, and enhances productivity for data analysts and scientists.
 - Ideal for preparing raw data for analytics, machine learning, and business intelligence.
 - Seamless integration with BigQuery, Cloud Storage, Dataflow and other GCP data services.
+- Dataprep offers a user-friendly, code-free interface for cleaning and preparing data, which is ideal for users who prefer not to code.
+Once finished, data from Dataprep can be easily exported to BigQuery.
+Connected Sheets allows for the integration of BigQuery data directly into Google Sheets, providing a familiar spreadsheet environment for creating and interacting with data visualizations.
+This combination caters to the needs of non-coding users who are comfortable with spreadsheets.

 ## Dataplex
 - Intelligent data fabric to manage data across different storage systems.